 - Trip interruption/cancellation medical evacuation insurance (recommended).

-- Camping fees at Hattie Cove (Pukaskwa National Park) before trip starts on July 17th.
+- Camping fees at Hattie Cove (Pukaskwa National Park) before or after trip.

 What You Should Bring